tuftsdatalab/tuftsWorkshops/docs/machine-learning/supervised/logistic-regression.md

     ```

+??? question "What problem do you see with creating a logistic regression model with this data?"
+    There is no clear separation of ALDH3A1 gene expression between smokers and non-smokers.

 ## Create the Model

 We see that there isn't a great delineation between the two conditions - smoking and non-smoking.
 But let's creat our logistic regression model to confirm: